AWahab02/MoviBox/README.md

-# Movibox - Flutter Movies and Cinema App
+# MoviBox - Flutter Movies and Cinema App

 A movie ticket booking app which uses the TMDB database and allows the user to fetch movies according to their preferences and allows them to book the movie for watching in a cinema hall.